Interpreting Lambda Calculus in Domain-Valued Random Variables: -valued Random Variables

 where in the second-to-last step we have used the fact that $f|_I$ is injective (and therefore $f|_K$ is too).
 Since we can exhaust $I$ by a countable increasing sequence of finite sets, the result follows. \end{proof}

-\begin{theorem} There exist sets $T_1,T_2 \subseteq \N$ that are many-one incomparable, \emph{i.e.} we neither have $T_1 \leq_m T_2$ nor $T_2 \leq_m T_1$. \end{theorem} \begin{proof} We start by doing Boolean-valued reasoning about $S_1$ and $S_2$, as defined in \eqref{SiDefEqn}, taking $A = A(2^{\omega \times \omega})$, and use the fact that the Engeler model $\apowerset(\check{E})$ is ($A$-valuedly) a reflexive continuous lattice with numerals (Corollary \ref{EngelerBVNumerals}) and the characterization of many-one reductions from Proposition \ref{ManyOneAltDefsProp}.
+\begin{thm} There exist sets $T_1,T_2 \subseteq \N$ such that neither can be mapped to the other by a $\lambda$-definable function, \emph{i.e.} we neither have $T_1 \leq_m T_2$ nor $T_2 \leq_m T_1$ (recall Proposition \ref{ManyOneAltDefsProp}). \end{thm} \begin{proof} We start by doing Boolean-valued reasoning about $S_1$ and $S_2$, as defined in \eqref{SiDefEqn}, taking $A = A(2^\omega \times 2^\omega)$, and use the fact that the Engeler model $\apowerset(\check{E})$ is ($A$-valuedly) a reflexive continuous lattice with numerals (Corollary \ref{EngelerBVNumerals}) and the characterization of many-one reductions from Proposition \ref{ManyOneAltDefsProp}.